Thai name: Nicknames

-Contrast with nickname, at present, vast majority of Thai people's personal names are Sanskrit names, or is compound in Sanskrit based with Thai or Khmer.
-However, Thai names in Sanskrit usually have the difference style from Indian names, such as Dhiradora, Dhirashila, Janadhipa, Shivarak, Shubhanata, Surajati are not common names in India.
-Although there are some Thai names that are based on Muslim or Malays traditions like Adul, Nurul, or western name for Luk khrueng like Mika, Elias, but it was not popular, Burmese name like Newin are also not the case.
+In contrast with nicknames, at present the vast majority of Thai people's personal names are Sanskrit names, or compounds of Sanskrit with Thai or Khmer.
+Thai names in Sanskrit usually have a different style from Indian names.
+For example, names such as Dhiradora, Dhirashila, Janadhipa, Shivarak, Shubhanata, and Surajati are not common names in India.
+Although there are some Thai names that are based on Muslim or Malay forms such as Adul or Nurul, Burmese names such as Newin, or Western names (perhaps for Luk khrueng) such as Mika or Elias, these are less common.

 Forms of address

 In the past, different words were used to address men and women.
 Nai (นาย) or Ay (อ้าย) were used before a man's given name.
 Am daeng (อําแดง) or Ii (อี) were used before a woman's given name.
 A man named Somchai was addressed as Nai Somchai or Ay Somchai.
 A woman whose name was Somsri was addressed as Am daeng Somsri or Ii Somsri.
 There was no law concerning this matter, it was purely a matter of custom.

 In 1917, Rama VI declared a new law, the "Form of Address for Woman Act, 1917".
 The act mandated a new form of address, Nangsao (นางสาว) ('Miss') for women who were unmarried (the wording used in the act was "woman who has no husband") and Nang (นาง) ('Missus' [Mrs.]) for women who were married ('married woman or woman who has husband').
 Once a woman married, she had to use the address Nang before her given name for the rest of her life even if she divorced or widowed.
 This form of address applied to commoners, not to women in royal or noble families.

 In 1921, the king proclaimed the form of address for girls.
-He specified that that "girl" meant a female under 15 years old; they were addressed as nangsao, as were females older than 15 years of age and unmarried (meaning 'married to a man').
+He specified that "girl" meant a female under 15 years old; they were addressed as nangsao, as were females older than 15 years of age and unmarried (meaning 'married to a man').

 The Form of Address for Women Act 2008 mandates that married or divorced women can choose to use either Nang or Nangsao before their given names.
 It gives a married woman the right to change all her documents (ID card, driver's license, bank account) to include the title Nangsao before her given name.

 Today, in polite speech, Thais address each other by a given name, preceded by the courtesy title khun, particularly with persons of higher status or public distinction.
 Thai family names are only stated in conjunction with the given name, and people are not addressed solely by their family names.
 Thai media, print and spoken, after the first mention, address people by given names only unless two people with the same given name are in the same piece of media; in those cases, full names are used.
 English-language newspapers in Thailand follow the same rule.
 Directories index peoples' names by their given names.
+This means that the addressing form of title and surname is not present in Thailand.